napframework/nap/docs/doxygen/markdown/01_gettingstarted.md

 The update method is called every frame.
 The parameter 'deltaTime' indicates how many seconds have passed since the last update call.
 You should perform any app specific logic in here that does not concern rendering.

 Because we set the property `AutoPlay` of the PlaybackComponent in the app structure file to 'True', the file starts playing automatically on startup.
-Suppose instead we want to add a button to start and stop the playback at runtime.
+Suppose we want to add a button to start and stop the playback at runtime.
 Set `AutoPlay` to False and add the following lines to the update method:

 ~~~{cpp}